labiso-gmbh/n8n-nodes-reclaim-ai/README.md

     - For **Create** and **Update**, carefully configure the task properties.
     - For **Get All**, you can use the **Status** filter to narrow down results.
     - For **Mark Task as**, select whether to mark the task as "Done" or "To Do".
+    - For **Start/Stop Task**, select whether to "Start" or "Stop" the task.
 4. Select your configured "Reclaim.ai API" credential from the **Credential** dropdown.
 5. Connect the node to your workflow and run it.